-Note: The school district has 21 days to schedule the requested IEP meeting.
+Note: The LEA has 21 days to schedule the requested IEP meeting.
 You must receive notice eight (8) days before the meeting.
-If the school district refuses to schedule another IEP meeting, they must provide prior written notice stating so within 5 days.
+If the LEA refuses to schedule another IEP meeting, they must provide prior written notice stating so within 5 days.